eogarvin/MLCCS/README.md

 ## 🤓 Contact and Support

-Feel free to contact Emily O. Garvin for support with data processing, codes installation, or access to training and test data sets.
+Feel free to contact Emily for support with data preparation or processing, codes installation, or to get access to prepared training and test data sets.
+You can use the following means to get in touch:

 egarvin[at]phys.ethz.ch

 https://eogarvin.github.io/